 Company Name: National Center for Telehealth & Technology

-Classification (Type of Treatment): Cognitive Behavioral Therapy (incorporating Pleasant Event Scheduling)
+Classification (Type of Treatment): Cognitive Behavioral Principles (incorporating Pleasant Event Scheduling)

 Targeted conditions: Depression

 Target demographics: Adults (developed for Veterans, but not specific to military personnel)